 It all began...

-It goes back to a time when my partner and I were browsing through a popular novelty store.
+It goes back to a time when my partner and I were browsing through a popular stationery store.
 That moment was the culmination of many years of pondering.

 Being stationery fiends, we naturally gravitated towards the notebooks.
 As we were browsing we felt less and less inspired.